-SVCE is a Community Choice Energy program.
-Enabled through state legislation (AB 117 (2002) and SB 790 (2011)), communities can form a Joint Powers Authority to pool the electricity demand of residents and businesses to buy power on their behalf and with their interests in mind.
-The public, non-profit agency buys clean power on the open market, increasing net clean energy demand and spurring development of clean energy supplies and lowering of costs.
+SVCE is a Community Choice Energy (CCE) program.
+Enabled through state legislation (AB 117, 2002 and SB 790, 2011), communities can form a Joint Powers Authority to pool the electricity demand of residents and businesses to buy power on their behalf and with their interests in mind.
+The public, not-for-profit agency buys clean power on the open market, increasing net clean energy demand and spurring development of clean energy supplies and lowering costs.

-When a community decides to create or join a CCE program, all customers within that jurisdiction are automatically enrolled in the CCE.
+When a community decides to create or join a CCE program, all customers within that jurisdiction are automatically enrolled.
 However, customers can choose to opt out and remain with, or go back, to PG&E. Across existing programs, more than 90% of customers have chosen to stay with the new local agency as their electricity provider, opting for the cleaner, greener, local choice.
 For SVCE, nearly 97% of eligible customers have remained in the program.

-Under SVCE, PG&E continues to provide essential services as a partner, delivering the electricity over existing infrastructure, maintaining the power lines, sending bills and providing customer service.
+Under SVCE, PG&E continues to provide essential services as a partner, delivering electricity over existing infrastructure, maintaining power lines, sending bills and providing customer service.

 Other Community Choice Energy Programs

-Silicon Valley Clean Energy is working closely with a handful of other Community Choice Energy agencies now operating in the Bay Area and throughout California.
-Some of the first CCEs include MCE Clean Energy (MCE) has been successfully operating since 2010, serving Marin, Napa, Benicia and parts of Contra Costa County.
-Sonoma Clean Power (SCP) began service in 2014 and Lancaster Choice Energy in 2015.
-Both CleanPowerSF and Peninsula Clean Energy began service in 2016, followed by Apple Valley Choice Energy and Redwood Coast Energy Authority in 2017.
+Silicon Valley Clean Energy works closely with the other Community Choice Energy agencies now operating in the Bay Area and throughout California.
+Some of the first CCEs include MCE Clean Energy (MCE), which has been successfully operating since 2010, serving Marin, Napa, Benicia and parts of Contra Costa County.
+Sonoma Clean Power (SCP) began service in 2014 and serves Sonoma and Mendocino counties.
+Both CleanPowerSF and Peninsula Clean Energy began service in 2016.